- Overview of Career Services

 Career Services has three full-time advisors who serve undergraduates and alumni considering or applying to graduate or professional school.
 Our advisors help students in some of the following areas: determining the fit between graduate programs, career plans, and vocational interests; educating applicants about the nuts and bolts, and timing, of the application process; pinpointing optimal application strategies; and financing professional or graduate school.
 Our advisors also read applicants' personal statements and provide critiques.
 Finally, we also encourage our students to meet with faculty for current, cogent advice about the most appropriate programs in their disciplines.

 For many parents, guiding a child down the path toward medical school can be a confusing and challenging experience.
 We hope this will answer most of your questions.
-For more complete information about the pre-medical resources developed by Career Services, click on:

 How successful are Penn's pre-med students in gaining admission to medical school?

 Penn is a premier school for pursuing pre-medical coursework.
 Medical schools know that it is a rigorous institution, and that students who excel here are well prepared for professional success.
 Penn students also have access to excellent research and clinical volunteer opportunities, which enhance their medical school applications.

 Every year, Penn students fare well above the national average in applying to medical school.
 The statistics we have regarding applicants for Fall 2008 admission to medical school demonstrate Penn's strength as a "pre-med school."
 Nationally, only 46% of the individuals who applied for Fall 2008 admission to allopathic (MD degree-granting) medical schools were admitted.
 However, among the 346 Penn applicants (both current students and alumni) for Fall 2008 admission, 245 of them, or 71%, were accepted.